amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 Additionaly i implemented prediction mode, which is used when fitted polynomials didn't pass sanity cheks.
 Predictions were done by the same method as averaging.

-My sanity checks includes checking top and bottom widths of lane are reasonable: fit the frame, and do not deviate from average values for more then 10% (main.py, lines 207 to 249).
+My sanity checks includes checking that top and bottom widths of lane are reasonable: fit the frame, and do not deviate from average values for more then 10% (main.py, lines 207 to 249).

 The code for high-level algorithm of lines detection, including mode selection, sanity checks and state reset is contained in file main.py (lines 251 to 292)